Click Here to WhatsApp Us for Business Inquiries.

 | Total to full activation | 5–7 business days |

 The required documents vary depending on whether you are a new company registering for the first time, an existing company changing addresses, or a foreign company establishing a Bahrain branch.
 Below are the document requirements for each scenario.
+For the full company formation process, see our detailed guide.

 | Document | Notes |